 - Pinion gear – the pinion gear is the mechanism that is fixed to the tuning post and responsible for turning the cylinder.

-- Bushing – the bushing fastens the tuning post on the headstock from the front side of the guitar.
+- Bushing – the bushing fastens the tuning post onto the headstock from the front side of the guitar.

 - Button – the button is either a screw or indexing pin (depending on the type) that holds the machine in place to prevent any movement and twisting.

-- Rubber casing (sealed machines tuners) – the rubber casing are only found on sealed machines and they are used to prevent dirt and moisture getting inside, as well as being are used to keep the gears lubricated.
+- Rubber casing (sealed machines tuners) – the rubber casing is only found on sealed machines and they are used to prevent dirt and moisture getting inside, as well as being used to keep the gears lubricated.

-Overall, the cylinder that sits in a pinion gear with a worm drive connecting them.
+Overall, a machine nut is a cylinder that sits in a pinion gear with a worm drive connecting them.
 By threading the string through the cylinder, you can tighten or loosen it by turning the tuning knob.

 If you require a deeper understanding then please read this article on The Different Parts Of A Tuning Machine Nut as I cover these in much more detail.